jakesylvestre/site/_posts/commands/2013-06-24-Chmod&Chown.md

 1. You are the owner of the file.

-2. You are a root user.
+2. You are the root user.

 3. You are already given permission to modify file permissions by the owner or a root user.

 ## Syntax of chmod

 The simplified syntax of chmod is:

 	chmod <option> <filename>

 ## Methods of using chmod

 There are two ways of changing the File Permissions:

-1. Relative method
+1. Symbolic notation

-2. Absolute method
+2. Numeric notation

 The difference lies only in the "option" part of the command.

 ## Getting Started

 First, let's create a file in your home directory.

 	wei2912@wei-lm-desktop ~ $ touch file